Garabogazköl: Complete evaporation

 In 1984 the lake became completely dry.
-In June 1992, when Caspian Sea levels rose again, the barrier was removed by order of Turkmen President Saparmurat Niyazov, allowing Caspian water to refill the lagoon.
+In June 1992, when Caspian Sea levels rose again, the barrier was removed by order of Turkmen President Saparmyrat Nyýazow, allowing Caspian water to refill the lagoon.

 In popular culture

 The lagoon is the subject of Russian writer Konstantin Paustovsky's 1932 book Kara-Bugaz.
 In it, he praises the setting up of the local salt industry by the Soviet government in the 1930s.

 In 1935, film director Aleksandr Razumny made a film Kara-bugaz (Кара-Бугаз) based on Paustovsky's Kara-Bugaz, with music by Mikhail Ippolitov-Ivanov.

 Automobile bridge

 The Automobile bridge across Garabogazköl Bay is a major transportation structure located in the Balkan Region of Turkmenistan, built across the strait connecting the bay to the Caspian Sea.
-The bridge serves as a critical link on the international highway Turkmenbashi–Garabogaz–Kazakhstan border.
+The bridge serves as a critical link on the international highway Türkmenbaşy–Garabogaz–Kazakhstan border.

 The construction of the new bridge was commissioned to replace the older, two-lane structure that could no longer handle the increasing transport volume.
 The project was executed by Turkmen builders in collaboration with the Ukrainian company Altkom LLC.
 The bridge was officially inaugurated on November 2, 2025.